Digital Food & Health Nutrition for Evidence-Based Product and Strategy Teams

 AI

-Behaviour change techniques
+Behaviour change techniques enabled in a digital context

 Data alone does not create better outcomes.
 Sustainable impact depends on coaching, motivation, context, habit formation and practical support.
+Behaviour change techniques such as gamification, social comparison, biological experiments can be used to deliver behaviour change in a digital context.

-Apps and digital interfaces
+Apps and chat interfaces

 Apps make it easier to combine tracking, education, recommendations, nudges and rewards in one user experience.
+In addition consumers use apps to view ingredients and levels of ingredient processing.

 Biomarkers

-The market shifts shaping Digital Food Health
+The Market shifts shaping Digital Food and Health innovation

 A stronger shift towards prevention